15 May, 2018

 This decision means that employers are entitled to have different policies on pay for shared parental leave and maternity leave.
 It should however be noted that the EAT have only considered the position during the first 14 weeks of leave and it is unclear if the position changes after this period.

-If you are looking for any more information with regards to our services view our Employment & HR section.
-You can also contact Laura Cieplak in our Employment & HR department via email or phone on 01254 222354.
+For more information contact Laura Cieplak in our Employment & HR department via email or phone on 01772 220188.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.